NikkaLuna/E-Commerce-Vacation-Application/README.md

 2. Open the project in IntelliJ IDEA (Ultimate Edition) provided in the lab environment.
 3. Customize and extend the application to meet specific business requirements or integration needs.

-## Contributions

-Contributions to this project are encouraged.
-Feel free to submit pull requests for bug fixes, feature additions, or other enhancements.
-Your contributions will help ensure the success of the migration project and the future stability of the travel agency's booking system.

 ## Authors

 - [@NikkaLuna](https://github.com/NikkaLuna)